SreeSaiBhavesh/Scrapings/README.md

 - Beautiful Soup and lxml working
 - Navigating HTML docs and extracting all useful Information.
 - Utilizing Multi-Threading to Speed Up Scraping

+Scraped Details of product with their name, price, speciality etc.

+<h2>Job Filter from Times Jobs</h2>
+<b>Tasks Performed</b>

+- Beautiful Soup and lxml working
+- Navigating HTML docs and extracting all useful information

+This code scraps all jobs details upon filter applied.